 Want more?
 Check out print and on-line literary offerings from Veterans Writing Project's "O-Dark-Thirty" quarterly literary journal; Military Experience & the Arts' twice-annual "As You Were"; the "Line of Advance" journal; and Southeast Missouri State University's "Proud to Be: Writing by American Warriors" annual anthology series.

 Finally, you can buy an pocket anthology of poetry, such as the Everyman's Library Pocket Poets edition of "War Poems" from Knopf, or Ebury's "Heroes: 100 Poems from the New Generation of War Poets."
 Stuff it in your left cargo pocket.
 Read a page a day as a secular devotional, a meditation on war.
 Or, pick a favorite poem, print it out, and post it on the wall of your fighting position or office cube.
 Read the same poem, over and over again, during the course of a few weeks.
 See how it changes.
 See how it changes in you.

 Remember: It's National Poetry Month.
 And every time you read a war poem, an angel gets its Airborne wings.

 Randy Brown embedded with his former Iowa Army National Guard unit as a civilian journalist in Afghanistan, May-June 2011.
-He authored the poetry collection Welcome to FOB Haiku: War Poems from Inside the Wire (Middle West Press, 2015).
+He authored the poetry collection Welcome to FOB Haiku: War Poems from Inside the Wire.
+Recently, he co-edited the Military Writers Guild anthology Why We Write: Craft Essays on Writing War.
 He is the current poetry editor of Military Experience and the Arts' "As You Were" literary journal, and a member of the Military Writers Guild.
-As "Charlie Sherpa," he blogs about military culture at www.redbullrising.com and military writing at www.aimingcircle.com.
+As "Charlie Sherpa," he blogs about citzien-soldier culture at www.redbullrising.com and military writing at www.aimingcircle.com.